QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: Final Notes

 \section{Final Notes}

-In this article we presented the reverse mode automatic differentiation algorithms for QR and LQ decompositions that can be used in matrix \bp\ derivations for any full-rank matrix orders.
-As a result of this work the QR decomposition (forward and backward, for all input shapes) was implemented in \href{https://github.com/apache/incubator-mxnet/blob/master/src/operator/numpy/linalg/np_qr-inl.h}{MXNet} \cite{chen2015mxnet}.
-In TensorFlow Core \cite{abadi2016tensorflow} and PyTorch \cite{paszke2019pytorch} the gradient for wide inputs was implemented.
-All frameworks support CPU and GPU implementations.
+In this article we presented the reverse mode automatic differentiation algorithms for QR and LQ decompositions (reduced mode) that can be used in matrix \bp\ derivations for any full-rank matrix orders.
+As a result of this work the QR decomposition (forward and backward, for all input shapes real matrices) was implemented in \href{https://github.com/apache/incubator-mxnet/blob/master/src/operator/numpy/linalg/np_qr-inl.h}{MXNet} \cite{chen2015mxnet}.
+In TensorFlow Core \cite{abadi2016tensorflow} and PyTorch \cite{paszke2019pytorch} the gradient for wide inputs and complex matrices of all shapes were implemented.
+All frameworks support CPU and GPU implementations for the real case.
 In these frameworks the QR decomposition can be applied in batches and performed on the last two dimensions of larger tensors.
 The software implementation of the methods across the popular deep learning frameworks allows researchers and engineers to use the differentiable QR across common frameworks.
-We hope this article allows the practitioner to understand the derivations of the implemented routines.